 II.
 One additional year of language training:

-Students who place out of lower-level language courses must demonstrate language proficiency equivalent to or better than completion of CHI 152 or JPN 152 in order to have this requirement waived.
-Note: Students are encouraged to study abroad and to continue studying a language to advanced levels, but only two language courses may count toward the total 10-course requirement for the major.
+Note: Students who place out of lower-level language courses must demonstrate language proficiency equivalent to or better than completion of CHI 152, JPN 152, or KOR 152 in order to have this requirement waived.
+Students are encouraged to study abroad and to continue studying a language to advanced levels, but only 2 language courses may count toward the total 10-course requirement for the major.
 Students who place out of the language requirement entirely must still complete a total of ten courses for the major.